karakelian/getting-started/README.md

     	email: steven.fitzgerald@csun.edu
     	githandle: smf-steve
     	```
-	1. add this file to the repo
+	1. add this file to the repo (git add <user-id>.env)
-	1. commit this change to the repo
+	1. commit this change to the repo (git commit -m 'Some message' <user-id>.env)
-	1. push to submit this assignment.
+	1. push to submit this assignment (git push)

-  1. Now that you have read the instruction, in total, before you begin
+  1. Now that you have read the instruction, in total:
     - You can no complete all the steps enumerated above, except
-    - Don not seen me email to provide me with your @my.csun.edu email address
+    - Do not seen me email to provide me with your @my.csun.edu email address,
-    - This information is contained with the <user-id>.env file that you submit via GitHub Classroom
+    - this information is contained with the <user-id>.env file that you submit via GitHub Classroom